netxms/netxms-doc/admin/installation.rst

     - DBA login name: *
     - DBA password: (left empty)

-This assumes that currently logged in user has DBA access to SQL Server instance (normally should be the case if SQL Server was just installed by same user).
+This assumes the currently logged in user has DBA access to the SQL Server instance.
+This should be the case if SQL Server was just installed by the same user.
-Alternative approach is to enable "sa" user in SQL server and use sa login and password as DBA login name and password.
+An alternative approach is to enable the "sa" user in SQL server and use sa login and password as DBA login name and password.

-Installer should create database, database user, assign user as database owner, and NetXMS Core service should start successfully.
+The installer should create database, database user, assignthe  user as database owner, and the NetXMS Core service should start successfully.

 If mixed authentication is not an option:

-Currently installer does not support automatic database creation for Windows authentication mode, so there will be more manual steps.
+Currently the installer does not support automatic database creation for Windows authentication mode, so there will be more manual steps.

 3. Login to SQL Server Management Studio
-4. Create new database with default owner (owner should be set to currently logged in administrator user)
+4. Create a new database with the default owner (owner should be set to currently logged in administrator user)
-5. Run NetXMS Server installer.
+5. Run the NetXMS Server installer.
 On "Select additional tasks" page uncheck "Start NetXMS Core service".
 6. When prompted for database information, use the following answers:

     - Server type: MS SQL
     - Server name: localhost\SQLEXPRESS
     - Database name: (database name from step 4)